A guide to help you choose the place with the best tapas in Seville, Spain

 And this is a great way to meet locals and make new friends.

-This evening tour will take you around some of the best tapas bars the city has to offer.
+This evening tour will take you around some of the best tapas bar in Seville the city has to offer.
 Prepare to have fun! – Check the guided tour here.

 Map of the Best Tapas in Seville